StockNews.com Initiates Coverage on American Shared Hospital Services (NYSEAMERICAN:AMS)

-Equities research analysts at StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note issued to investors on Tuesday.
+Investment analysts at StockNews.com assumed coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a research note issued on Saturday.
 The brokerage set a “hold” rating on the stock.

 American Shared Hospital Services Company Profile